royertiago/porrinha/tutorial.md

 Ricardo must create two more files, named `ai.h` and `ai.conf`, in his repository.
-He complains that the files must be named exactly `ai.h` and `ai.conf`, but does so anyway.
+The code generation of the makefile depends on these files being named exactly `ai.h` and `ai.conf`.

-`ai.h` merely contains a PlayerFactory function
+`ai.h` contains a coreFactory function
---- a function that takes two `int`s and returns a `Player *`.
+--- a function that takes as an argument `cmdline::args&&`.
+The class cmdline::args encapsulates an argument vector (similar to the `String args[]` of Java) but with some helper methods that allow command line argument parsing in a way very similar to shell scripting.

     namespace random_player {
-        Player * generate( int players, int chopsticks );
+        core * generate( cmdline::args&& );
     } // namespace human_player

-Ricardo knows that this file will be included by some automatically generated source file, that will gather all these functions.
-He thinks that this file seems reasonable.
-But Ricardo don't quite understand why the `ai.conf` must follow an obscure format.
+Ricardo gets confused by the obscure format of `ai.conf`.
 He begins by peeking the `ai.conf` of the human player.

     {"human", human_player::generate},